jackyzha0/jackyzha0.github.io/content/thoughts/Panpsychism.md

 Opposite take to that of [Materialism](thoughts/Materialism.md).
 Panpsychists deny that the mind is fundamentally non-mental.

-> Everything physical is also mental or phenomenal or experiential
+> Everything physical is also mental or phenomenal or experiential.

+In other words, everything is slightly conscious.

 See [[thoughts/emergent behaviour#Combination Problem|the Combination Problem]]